PrismarineJS/mineflayer/docs/api.md

 #### bot.heldItem

 The item in the bot's hand, represented as a [prismarine-item](https://github.com/PrismarineJS/prismarine-item) instance specified with arbitrary metadata, nbtdata, etc.

+#### bot.usingHeldItem

+Whether the bot is using the item that it's holding, for example eating food or using a shield.

 #### bot.game.levelType